phuel/polyd-cli/readme.md

 Multiple commands can be given on one command line and all are performed.
 If a configuration dump is selected, it is performed after all commands that set values.

 Text arguments, like for example for the velocity curve can be abbreviated.
 The first curve that contains the text, ignoring case and whitespace, is used in the case of velocity curves.

+### Save/Restore options

+    -s FILENAME, --save FILENAME
+                          saves the configuration and patterns in file.
+    -r FILENAME, --restore FILENAME
+                          writes data from a file back to the instrument.
+    -C, --config_only     saves the configuration only.
+    -P, --patterns_only   saves the patterns only.
+    -b BANK, --bank BANK  the bank number of the saved or restored pattern.
+    -p PATTERN, --pattern PATTERN
+                          the pattern number of the saved or restored pattern.

+If only the configuration is saved, with the `--config_only` option, or if only one pattern is saved with the `--bank`, `--pattern` options the output file is a SysEx file that can be sent to the Poly D to restore the data.

+If all patterns are saved with or without the configuration the result is a zip-file containing all the individual SysEx file.

+If the data from such a zip file is restored, all data is restored.
+You cannot selectively restore parts of it other than moving a part of the content from the zip file.

 ## Poly-D SysEx Format